-Technicians will immediately be dispatched to the site to help handle the emergency and to provide information to public safety officials to aid in the response to the emergency.
-Steps will also be taken to minimize the impact of the leak, including but not limited to: starting or stopping pumps and closing or opening valves.
+We will immediately dispatch personnel to the site to help handle the emergency and to provide information to public safety officials to aid in the response to the emergency.
+We will also take the necessary operating actions starting and stopping equipment, closing and opening valves, and similar steps to minimize the impact of the leak.
 Public safety personnel and others unfamiliar with the pipeline involved in the emergency should not attempt to operate any of the valves on the pipeline.
 Improper operation of the pipeline valves could make the situation worse and cause other accidents to happen.